 Distance 19km.
 Ascents 630m.
 Approximate walking time 6.5 hours.
 Short return 10km, 4 hours

-Dingle harbour walk, a low level easy walk by the shoreline on the easern side of the harbour with a possble sighting of Fungi, Dingle’s resident dolphin since 1984.
+Dingle harbour walk, a low level easy walk by the shoreline on the eastern side of the harbour.

 Distance 6km.
 No ascents.
 Approximate walking time 2 hours.

 Day 2 – Dingle to Dunquin

 Minor roads take you from Dingle to Ventry; beyond is some of the most spectacular scenery you could hope to find.
 Cross the magnificent Ventry harbour, weave through fuchsia hedges and climb an old track on the foothill of Mount Eagle past the early Christian beehive huts at Fahan.
 Behind are views south to the Ring of Kerry and Valentia Island.
 Ahead the route opens up to Slea Head and the Blasket Islands.
 This is the most westerly point in Europe, beyond is North America!

 Distance 25km.
 Ascents 650m.
 Approximate walking time 7 hours.